Indoor positioning system: Applicability and precision

 Due to the signal attenuation caused by construction materials, the satellite based Global Positioning System (GPS) loses significant power indoors affecting the required coverage for receivers by at least four satellites.
 In addition, the multiple reflections at surfaces cause multi-path propagation serving for uncontrollable errors.
 These very same effects are degrading all known solutions for indoor locating which uses electromagnetic waves from indoor transmitters to indoor receivers.
-A bundle of physical and mathematical methods are applied to compensate for these problems.
+A bundle of physical and mathematical methods is applied to compensate for these problems.
 Promising direction radio frequency positioning error correction opened by the use of alternative sources of navigational information, such as inertial measurement unit (IMU), monocular camera Simultaneous localization and mapping (SLAM) and Wi-Fi SLAM.
 Integration of data from various navigation systems with different physical principles can increase the accuracy and robustness of the overall solution.

+Indoor Positioning Systems are highly effective in environments where GPS signals are weak or unavailable, such as hospitals, malls, warehouses, factories, airports, and underground facilities.
+The achievable accuracy depends on the technology used.
+Wi-Fi and Bluetooth-based systems typically provide accuracy between 1–5 meters, making them suitable for navigation and asset tracking, while advanced technologies like UWB (Ultra-Wideband) can achieve centimeter-level precision for high-accuracy applications such as robotics, industrial automation, and real-time equipment tracking.
+However, factors like wall materials, signal interference, multipath reflections, and moving objects can impact performance and reduce positioning accuracy.

 The U.S. Global Positioning System (GPS) and other similar global navigation satellite systems (GNSS) are generally not suitable to establish indoor locations, since microwaves will be attenuated and scattered by roofs, walls and other objects.
 However, in order to make the positioning signals become ubiquitous, integration between GPS and indoor positioning can be made.

 Currently, GNSS receivers are becoming more and more sensitive due to increasing microchip processing power.
 High sensitivity GNSS receivers are able to receive satellite signals in most indoor environments and attempts to determine the 3D position indoors have been successful.
 Besides increasing the sensitivity of the receivers, the technique of A-GPS is used, where the almanac and other information are transferred through a mobile phone.

 However, despite the fact that proper coverage for the required four satellites to locate a receiver is not achieved with all current designs (2008–11) for indoor operations, GPS emulation has been deployed successfully in Stockholm metro.
 GPS coverage extension solutions have been able to provide zone-based positioning indoors, accessible with standard GPS chipsets like the ones used in smartphones.